 Located about an hour’s drive north of (the much bigger!)
 Albuquerque, Santa Fe has long been known as a laid back place that is popular with artists as well as folks looking to explore the outdoors.

-We spent our time visiting museums, eating, taking photos and generally exploring everything the state capital has to offer.
-From that, we’re delighted to share with you our ideas for some of our favourite things to do in Santa Fe.
+From our experiences, we’re delighted to share with you our ideas for some of our favourite things to do in Santa Fe.

 Things To Do In Santa Fe New Mexico